Sticky Garlic Tofu Noodles Recipe

 - Preheat oven to 425 degrees Fahrenheit.
 Line a sheet pan with parchment paper.

-- Cut Nasoya tofu into 1/2 inch cubes, and place them in a bowl with 1 teaspoon sesame oil and lime juice.
+- Cut tofu into 1/2 inch cubes, and place them in a bowl with 1 teaspoon toasted sesame oil and lime juice.
 Mix and marinate for 10 minutes.
 Add the corn starch and toss to coat the tofu.

 - While the tofu is baking, boil a large pot of water and cook rice noodles according to package instructions.
 Drain and set noodles aside in a colander to rest.
-In the same pot you cooked the noodles in, add the remaining tablespoon of sunflower oil and lightly sauté the garlic for 3 or 4 minutes over low heat.
+In the same pot you cooked the noodles in, add the remaining tablespoon of sesame oil and lightly sauté the garlic for 3 or 4 minutes over low heat.
 Add the chili sauce and tamari, and bell pepper and continue cooking for 4 minutes.
 Add the noodles back to the pot with the vegetables and stir together to combine.

 Nutrition

 This post may contain affiliate links.
-As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
-Thank you for supporting the brands that support The Herbeevore and our 250,000+ bees!
+I may earn from qualifying purchases from affiliate programs, at no additional cost to you.
+Please read our privacy policy for more information.